-What does this training module cover?
+What does this training guide cover?

 PART 1: Housing information 6

 The main types of housing for older people 7

-Housing related services that can help older people to live independently in general housing 12
+Housing related services that can help older people to live independently in general housing 13

-Money, money: An overview of who pays for which housing costs 18

-• Who to turn to 22
+• Who to turn to 19

-Local information checklist 25

-PART 2: Housing advice 26
+PART 2: Housing advice 23

-Moving home decision checklist 27
+Moving home decision checklist 26

-• HOOP Tool 30
+HOOP Tool 27

+DADT 2 A

-PART 3: Appendices 32
+PART 3: Appendices 28

-Answers to Task 1 33
+Answers to Task 1 29

-• Answers to Task 2 35
+Answers to Task 2 30

-• Answers to Task 3 36
+• Answers to Task 3 31

-Answers to Task 4 37

-Moving home choices: Summary checklist 40
+Moving home choices: Summary checklist 32

+Money, money: An overview of who pays for which housing costs 33

-How to go about using the training module
+How to go about using the training guide

-The module is interactive, involving the learner through activities and tasks.
+The guide is interactive, involving activities and tasks.
 Some of these require internet access in order to make links to useful websites.

-The learner can work at their own pace and dip in and out of tasks to fit in with their workload.
-However, it is recommended that the order in which the materials and tasks are undertaken is followed as later sections build on the knowledge gained in earlier parts of the module.
+You can work at your own pace, dipping in and out of tasks to fit in with the time that you have available.
+However, it is recommended that the order in which the materials and tasks are undertaken is followed as later sections build on the knowledge gained in earlier sections.

-It is also possible to print off the module and work through it as a paper document.
+It is also possible to print off the guide and work through it as a paper document.
 However, this will make following the weblinks more difficult.